 SM: When we sat down with the first concept for The Digitione we all agreed that there really is no need to be able to replicate a perfect trumpet, electronic music has grown into its own since then and we set out to make an electronic instrument for electronic music and that's the core of it.

 The Digitone Keys takes clear inspiration from Elektron’s past in that they use the same side-addressed paneling that was present on the original Monomachine.
 This begs a lot of interesting questions, as the stated intention of the Monomachine at the time was to allow for the inclusion of two players of the instrument.
-While I think this intention might not have transferred to the Digitone Keys, I’m actually pleased about this design choice for seperate reasons.
+While this intention may or may not have transferred to the Digitone Keys, I’m pleased about this design choice for seperate reasons.
 I believe that the horizontal skewing of the instrument is very helpful in performance scenarios.
 I cannot count the amount of times I’ve ran out of space for my instruments because my keyboard has taken up all of the vertical real-estate of my table.
 Having a slightly wider profile gives the artist room for their other gear, which is honestly sometimes the first thing I think about when deciding whether or not an instrument will stay as a studio piece.
 The Digitone Keys has also added a stereo output for each track, giving the much needed option of individual track treatment to tide us over until OverBridge 2.0 is upon us.
-Additionally the instrument includes input control options which can be scaled for CV.
+Additionally the instrument includes input control options which can be scaled for use with incoming control voltages from modular synths.
 This gives Digitone Keys another layer of control and integration into the musicians larger studio setup.

-Also on display are a set of keyboard specific buttons such as portamento, an arpeggiator button, and a chordal function.
+Also on display are a set of keyboard-specific functions such as portamento, an arpeggiator, and a chordal function.
 Each of these allow for more flexible access into an incredibly vast machine.
-This to me represents an invaluable attempt toward accessibility for keyboardists in the Elektron user base.
+This to me represents an invaluable attempt toward accessibility for keyboardists.
 Elektron’s sequencer, though revolutionary, has a degree of infamy in regards to its learning curve.
 It’s nice to see the company recognize that and make attempts to universalize its interface.
-The Digitone Keys can generate sound completely independent of the sequencer, allowing keyboardists to focus on their playing rather than if they’re on the right page of the sequencer.
+The Digitone Keys can generate sound completely independent of the sequencer, allowing keyboardists to focus on their playing rather than prodding through menus.
 And of course, the inclusion of keyboard velocity and aftertouch provides an uncommonly expressive playing experience, bringing even greater opportunity for instrumentalists to dive into the previously impenetrable universe of FM synthesis.

-With the Digitone Keys, Elektron embraces a forgotten paradigm found in its own history, and I believe this can be taken as a greater sign that any fear one would have towards Elektron’s ability to take a critical look at its past is rendered void.
-With the Digitone Keys, Elektron distinguishes itself by simultaneously embracing its roots and carving a new path for itself—first by their implementation of what works, and more importantly their fearlessness in jettisoning what does not!
+With the Digitone Keys, Elektron embraces a forgotten paradigm found in its own history, and I believe this can be taken as a sign that they constantly keep an invaluable critical eye on their own past.
+The Digitone Keys distinguishes itself by simultaneously embracing its roots and carving a new path for itself—providing a new perspective on a much loved instrument and bringing it into the hands of an entirely new audience.